Voivodeships of Poland: Second Polish Republic

 The administrative division of Poland in the interwar period included 16 voivodeships and Warsaw (with voivodeship rights).
 The voivodeships that remained in Poland after World War II as a result of Polish–Soviet border agreement of August 1945 were very similar to the current voivodeships.

-Collapsed list of car plates since 1937, please use table-sort buttons.
+Collapsed list of car registration plates from 1937, please use table-sort buttons.

 Polish People's Republic

 After World War II, the new administrative division of the country within the new national borders was based on the prewar one and included 14 (+2) voivodeships, then 17 (+5).
 The voivodeships in the east that had not been annexed by the Soviet Union had their borders left almost unchanged.
 The newly acquired territories in the west and north were organized into the new voivodeships of Szczecin, Wrocław and Olsztyn, and partly joined to Gdańsk, Katowice and Poznań voivodeships.
 Two cities were granted voivodeship status: Warsaw and Łódź.

 In 1950, new voivodeships were created: Koszalin (previously part of Szczecin), Opole (previously part of Katowice), and Zielona Góra (previously part of Poznań, Wrocław and Szczecin voivodeships).
 In 1957, three more cities were granted voivodeship status: Wrocław, Kraków and Poznań.